ARTISANS

 Four silhouettes vibrantly colored to express diversity and inclusion, rise in unison and lift others to higher levels.
 It is made of shaped cold-rolled steel, painted with enamel coatings, reaches 10 feet above the water and spans 5 feet in width.
 This well-balanced sculpture spins in the wind and chimes soothing music.

-We Rise By Lifting Others is displayed in 2023 for the first year.
+We Rise By Lifting Others has been displayed since April 2023.

 For information about the artisan, please click on Kirk Seese (Artisan pictured below)